yanorei32/friendnotes-migrator/README.md

 WARNING: This application will **OVERWRITE** VRChat UserNotes by markviews/FriendNotes's values.

 The current version migrates notes only.
-You can send an Issue if you need more columns.
+You can send an Issue if you need more informations.

 ![image](https://user-images.githubusercontent.com/11992915/181879774-f33a3d1f-f5ac-407a-8416-effb8699e368.png)